factbook/factbook.json/NOTES.md

 It's the only example of this kind I found in my use of the repo so far. e.g. comma separator missing.

+### Country Names - Curacao (cc), Sint Maarten (sk)

+@mn113 writes:

+A couple of countries in the dataset don't conform to a standard way to programmatically access their names.
+I think it's just Curacao (cc) and Sint Maarten (sk).

+Every other country uses `["Government"]["Country name"]["conventional short form"]`.

+I gather this is just a harvested dataset rather than a curated one, but how do you feel about this?
+If people want to use this data programatically, it's inconvenient that something as major as the _name_ of a country can't be reliably retrieved.
+(Other more complex properties, I can understand).

+PS: European Union (ee) is another file which uses a different convention.